mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 For some solvers, the user must set it up in advance.
 ADflow does this implicitly without any additional input.
 It works on the assumption, that the cells closer to a wall, have a smaller volume.
-If there are overlapping meshes, it basically uses the smaller cells and blanks/interpolates the bigger ones.
+If there are overlapping meshes, it basically uses the smaller cells, and the code blanks or interpolates the bigger ones.

 .. figure:: images/overset_IHC.png
     :align: center